Culture of Brazil: Television

 Television has played a large role in the formation of the contemporary Brazilian popular culture.
 It was introduced in 1950 by Assis Chateaubriand and remains the country's most important element of mass media.

 Telenovelas are a marking feature in Brazilian television, usually being broadcast in prime time on most major television networks.
-Telenovelas are similar in concept to soap operas in English-speaking countries but differ from them in duration, telenovelas being significantly shorter (usually about 100 to 200 episodes).
+Telenovelas are similar in concept to soap operas in English-speaking countries but differ from them in duration, with telenovelas being significantly shorter (usually about 100 to 200 episodes).
 They are widely watched throughout the country, to the point that they have been described as a significant element in national identity and unity, and have been exported to over 120 countries.

 Folklore

 Brazilian folklore includes many stories, legends, dances, superstitions and religious rituals.
 Characters include the Boitatá, the Boto Cor-de-Rosa, the Saci and the Bumba Meu Boi, which has spawned the famous June festival in Northern and Northeastern Brazil.
+Pisadeira, Headless Mule, White Lady, among others, are popular in São Paulo and the Southeast of the country.
+Saci Day is also commemorated in the country, mainly in São Paulo state.

 Social media

 Social media in Brazil is the use of social networking applications in this South American nation.
 This is due to economic growth and the increasing availability of computers and smartphones.
-Brazil is the world's second-largest user of Twitter (at 41.2 million tweeters), and largest market for YouTube outside the United States.
+Brazil is the world's second-largest user of Twitter (at 41.2 million tweeters), and the largest market for YouTube outside the United States.
 In 2012, average time spent on Facebook increased 208% while global use declined by 2%.
 In 2013, Brazil ranked the second highest number of Facebook users globally at 65 million.
-During this period, social media users in Brazil spent on average 9.7 hours a month online.
+During this period, social media users in Brazil spent an average 9.7 hours a month online.